 CIS 436 Data Mining (A).
 Prerequisites: CIS 422 and MTH 243.
 Studies data mining process with the goal of discovering nontrivial, interesting and actionable knowledge from large data sources.
 Includes the following topics: concepts, models and techniques of data mining; data preparation; concept description; decision tree and Bayesian classifications; cluster analysis and distance measures, hierarchical and probability based clustering; association rule mining.
 3 Cr.

 CIS 442 Electronic Commerce Systems (A).
-Prerequisites: CSC 209 and CIS 422.
+Prerequisites: CSC 209 and CIS 422 and CIS 117.
 Covers defining tools of e-business, to understand the manner in which users, tools, needs and opportunities interact.
 Includes these topics: the infrastructure of e-commerce, e-commerce Web site design and implementation, social, political and ethical issues associated with e-commerce, and business plans for technology ventures.
 Real world applications and cases are studied to introduce concepts related to the analysis, design, implementation and maintenance of e-commerce systems.
 3 Cr.
 Fall.

 CIS 487 Information Technology for Development (A).
 Prerequisites: Junior status and computer information systems major or minor only.
 Introduces IT for Development concepts for developing and adding value through IT to organizations.
 Involves working with small businesses in the region.
 Requires students to evaluate micro-business technology needs, prepare technology plans, provide training, and implement solutions.
 Teaches students to develop technical training and trust building skills to address IT needs.
 Provides an opportunity to apply knowledge from the classroom by working in a professional setting.
 3 Cr.